SHARMA-1729/Rectangular-Square-Tube-Joint-Visualization/README.md

 2. Start the app (`npm start`).
 3. Open dev tools or adjust `src/renderer.js` to change visualization parameters.

-## Contributing

-Feel free to open issues or pull requests.
-If this README should reflect the Technical Challenge PDF, please provide the PDF contents and I will update the README to include:

-- Acceptance criteria
-- Deliverable checklist
-- Submission or packaging instructions

-## License

-This project does not include a license file; add a `LICENSE` if you want to publish the code.
-Suggested: `MIT`.

 ## Notes

 - This README was created automatically from repository structure.
 For precise instructions from the technical challenge located at `C:\Users\sharm\Downloads\Technical Challenge (1).pdf`, upload the PDF here or paste its text and I'll regenerate the README with exact requirements.